F25MIST4610-62755-Group7/AthensBarTracker/README.md

 ```

-Ingredient shrinkage refers to the difference between how much of an ingredient we expect to use based on drinks served vs how much of each ingredient was actually used.
+*Written by Elizabeth Mullinax*, Ingredient shrinkage refers to the difference between how much of an ingredient we expect to use based on drinks served vs how much of each ingredient was actually used.
 This shows us how many unnecessary inventory losses bars are experiencing, if any.
 Some loss is normal, as spills or other accidents happen.
 However, this can also be a great indicator of theft.
 Other times, bartenders will intentionally pour more alcohol than they are allowed to earn more tips, a practice known as overpouring.

 ### Which drinks have a higher-than-average number of orders?